-Attention New Vendors: If you are a ClickBank Vendor that signed up for a ClickBank account after 10/29/19, make sure you navigate from the new Master Account dash to the operational page of ClickBank before proceeding with these instructions.
+Attention New Vendors: If you are a ClickBank user that signed up for a ClickBank account after 10/29/19, make sure you navigate from the Master Account to the operational page of ClickBank before proceeding with these instructions.

 How to Get Started as a ClickBank Vendor